evillage/evillage-android/clangnotifications/README.md

 **Register account feature**

-There are two options available for registering an account: *with UI* and *without UI*.
-In both cases you just call an Instance of ClangNotifications with the method you need.
+In order to register device just call an Instance of Clang with the function createAccount():

- ***createAccountWithUI(activity: Activity)***

-Takes current context as argument and creates Intent to start newCreateAccountActivity.
-After finishing all the process goes back to the activity from which was started.
+ Creating a new instance of Clang just requires a context from Activity or Service.
 How to use:

- * on a class level create field ClangNotifications:
+ * on a class level create field Clang:
-       ``lateinit var clangNotifications: ClangNotifications``
+       ``lateinit var clang: Clang``
  * inside *onCreate()* initialise it:
-    	``clangNotifications = ClangNotifications.getInstance(this)``
+    	``clang = Clang.getInstance(this)``
- * use the function:
-    	``clangNotifications.createAccountWithUI(this)``

-***createAccount(email: String, successCallback: (CreateAccountResponse) -> Unit, errorCallback: (Throwable) -> Unit )***
+***createAccount(successCallback: (CreateAccountResponse) -> Unit, errorCallback: (Throwable) -> Unit )***

-Takes user email(for registration) successCallback and errorCallback which are lambda functions.
+Takes successCallback and errorCallback which are lambda functions.
 SuccessCallback accepts the returned result from the server and returns it in the CreateAccountResponse object.
 ErrorCallback accepts Throwable.
+Behind the scene it send firebase token to the back end and from the response stores user id in shared preferences for future use purposes.
 How to use(create field and initialise it as showed in first example):
-		``clangNotifications.createAccount(email.text.toString(),
+		``clang.createAccount(
           {
           //do something with the result
             },